U.S. crude closed lower in choppy trade, but still recorded weekly gains, as supply disruptions in Iraq and Nigeria provided supported.

 U.S. stocks closed higher Thursday, extending the previous day’s massive intraday reversal as oil prices rose.

 U.S. stock index futures pointed to a flat to slightly higher open on Monday, shaking off some pressure from China overnight.

-U.S. government debt prices were higher on Friday as investors digested a host of important data.
+U.S. government debt prices were higher on Thursday despite a quick reversal in oil prices.